-On Campus: Personal Counseling provides services to students about a range of personal concerns and is available to provide psychological support to you in crisis situations such as rape.
-The personal counselor is available twenty-four hours a day in case of emergencies.
+On Campus: Personal Counseling provides services to students about a range of personal concerns and is available to provide psychological support to you in crisis situations such as sexual assault.
 Appointments for counseling services can be arranged by calling 814-898-6504 between the hours of 8:00 a.m. and 5:00 p.m., Monday through Friday.
-If you specify that this is an emergency, you can be seen the same day by the personal counselor.
-After hours, the personal counselor can be reached by contacting Police Services.
-The counselor will help you deal with the emotional aftermath of rape and think through your options for legal action and medical care.
+If you specify that this is an emergency, you can be seen the same day by a personal counselor.
+The counselor will help you deal with the emotional aftermath of sexual assault and help you think through your options for legal action and medical care.

 Off Campus: The Crime Victim Center is a community agency with a twenty-four hour hotline (814-455-9414).
 Trained staff can help you through the process of dealing with the emotional, legal, and medical issues of sexual assault.
 A staff member can accompany you to the hospital and court proceedings.
 The agency also provides counseling and support groups for women who have been victims of sexual assault and incest.

 Rape is a crime.
 It is important to report a crime; reporting a crime is not the same as prosecuting.
 The decision to prosecute can be made at a later time.

 Penn State Behrend Police Services and off-campus local police departments are available twenty-four hours a day to aid victims of sexual assault.
 The police can ensure your safety at the scene of the rape and accompany you to the hospital.
 The emergency telephone number is 814-898-6231 for Police Services, 814-899-0681 for Wesleyville Police, and 814-898-1641 for Pennsylvania State Police.
 (See the Resource Directory for information about other area police departments.)